 Honors Sections of the Basic Business and Economics Core.
-In addition to the special Honors Seminars, the most important feature of the sophomore year of the Honors Program is the opportunity to participate in the following special Honors sections: L293 Honors-Legal Environment of Business, A293-A294 Honors-Introduction to Management Accounting I and II, Economics S103 Honors-Introduction to Microeconomics, S104 Honors-Introduction to Macroeconomics, and Economics S370 Honors-Interpretation of Business and Economic Data.
+In addition to the special Honors Seminars, the most important feature of the sophomore year of the Honors Program is the opportunity to participate in the following special Honors sections: L293 Honors-Legal Environment of Business, A293-A294 Honors-Introduction to Management Accounting I and II, Economics S103-S104 Honors-Principles of Economics I and II, and Economics S370 Honors-Interpretation of Business and Economic Data.
 These special sections will build upon the mathematics background that the Honors student is acquiring and will go deeper and further than would be possible with a typical cross-section of students in a regular class.